 Defined work packages to investigate the potential

-The individual work packages are as follows:
+The individual work packages were as follows:

-- Planning: Algorithms to automate routines
+- Planning: Algorithms to automate routines and cloud platforms

 - Interaction: Networked content and operation of VR/AR headsets

-- System integration: New standards for networking hardware and software solutions
+- System integration: New standards for networking hardware and software solutions and fast software implementation

-- Demo structure: Application and evaluation
+- Demo: Application and evaluation according to the use cases

 Algorithms to automate routines